 - Fertilizer: Feed regularly during the growing season with a balanced fertilizer like a 20-20-20 mixed into their water and diluted to half-strength.

 It is quite difficult to propagate Uebelmannias.
 Though they can grow from seed, in common practice they are most often grafted onto another plant to help them survive.
 Some variants, like U. pectinifera, need to be grown from seed to grow well.
 They are finicky in early life; generally, propagating these cacti from scratch should be left to the experts.

 If free-standing in their pots, Uebelmannias can be repotted at the beginning of each growing season by lifting the plant out (carefully) as a whole and replacing in a larger container, making sure to spread the roots out in the new soil.
 Don’t pack them in too tightly, as this can damage their root systems and make it hard to retain water.

-The three species in this genus are U. pectinifera, U. gummifera, and U. buiningii, although there exist hybrids and other closely related cacti as well.
+The three species in this genus are U. pectinifera, U. gummifera, and U. buiningii, although there are hybrids that exist and other closely related cacti as well.
 The most popular are probably pectinifera.
 Some are quite esoteric: U. gummifera, for instance, is so rare that it only grows in very specific types of quartzite sand in Brazil and is almost never found elsewhere.